anku9798/Bike-Sharing-Assignment/README.md

 # Bike Demand Prediction

 ## Overview
 This project focuses on predicting the demand for bikes based on various factors like temperature, weather conditions, season, and holidays.
 The dataset contains bike rental information, including features such as temperature, humidity, wind speed, and other categorical variables like the season, weekday, and weather conditions.
-The goal is to build a linear regression model to predict the bike demand (count).
+The goal is to build a linear regression model to predict the bike demand count.

 ## Steps

 ### 1. Data Understanding and Preprocessing
 The first step involves reading the dataset and performing some initial data exploration and cleaning:

-- **Reading the Data**: The dataset is read using `pd.read_csv()`.
+- **Reading the Data**: The dataset is read using pd.read_csv().
-- **Renaming Columns**: For better readability, some columns are renamed, such as `'yr'` to `'year'` and `'mnth'` to `'month'`.
+- **Renaming Columns**: For better readability, some columns are renamed, such as 'yr' to 'year' and 'mnth' to 'month'.
 - **Checking for Missing Values**: Missing values are checked and handled.
-- **Dropping Unwanted Columns**: Columns that are redundant or not useful for the model, like `'instant'`, `'dteday'`, `'casual'`, and `'registered'`, are dropped.
+- **Dropping Unwanted Columns**: Columns that are redundant or not useful for the model, like 'instant', 'dteday', 'casual', and 'registered', are dropped.
-- **Encoding Categorical Variables**: Categorical variables like `'season'`, `'month'`, `'weekday'`, and `'weathersit'` are encoded to numerical values.
+- **Encoding Categorical Variables**: Categorical variables like 'season', 'month', 'weekday', and 'weathersit' are encoded to numerical values.
 - **Removing Duplicates**: Any duplicate rows are removed from the dataset.

 ### 2. Data Exploration and Visualization
-To understand the relationships between different variables and the target variable (`'cnt'`), various visualizations are created:
+To understand the relationships between different variables and the target variable, various visualizations are created:

 - **Boxplots**: Boxplots are plotted for categorical columns to check for patterns and outliers.
 - **Bar Plots**: Bar plots are used to visualize the relationship between categorical features and the target variable.